Learn about the 19 methods used by the world’s biggest agencies, aggregators and sellers to increase sales on Amazon

 An example of a brand that does a very good job of getting sales through PR is Pupiboo.

 They run almost no PPC campaigns and focus instead of getting featured on websites like Readers Digest, bustle, and Many others.

 For Seasoned Sellers: Getting results with PR can take time.
 Try hiring a freelancer or agency to do the work for you on some of your best sellers before you go all in.

 For New Sellers: If you are asking how to increase sales on Amazon and you don’t have the budget for running ads, PR can be a good substitute for PPC.
 You can also build up a good branded traffic stream over time using it.

 Make the Most Out of SEO

-Amazon’s search algorithm is primarily keyword driven.
+Amazon’s search algorithm is primarily keyword-driven.
 It uses whatever keywords it can find in your title, bullet points, and back-end search terms to index your listings on relevant searches and help you rank higher.

-That’s why choosing the right keywords is crucial to your SEO success, and it’s not as easy as it sounds.
+That’s why choosing the right keywords is crucial to your SEO success,but it’s not as easy as it sounds.
 A lot of keywords that you think make sense will actually get you nowhere and a few less obvious keywords can bring you outsized results.
 So it’s important to learn which ones to pick

 Here are the basic criteria you should consider:

 There’s no use in ranking for keywords that no one searches, even if they’re not competitive.
 Rank #10 on a massive keyword can be worth more than rank #1 on a smaller one.